 The simple existence of an alternative to a bodybuilding-based approach to proprioception is not in itself an argument against it.
 However, the risk of ingraining poor motor patterns due to the mechanical constraints of the machines is.
 Furthermore, a ‘bodybuilding’ approach to rehab may actually be a bad idea due to the possibility of failure at low loads (cf. aside below).

-There are actually science- and evidence-based alternatives to mechanically constrained machine-based isolation exercises and mechanically unstable2 balance exercises.
+There are actually science- and evidence-based alternatives to mechanically constrained machine-based isolation exercises and mechanically unstable balance exercises.
 In recent years loaded variations of activation exercises have become popular for developing proprioception together with strength and stability.
 One example is the Barbell Hip Thrust, a loaded version of the Glute Bridge or Back Bridge, proposed inter alia by McGill for “grooving gluteal-dominant hip-extension patterns” (McGill, 2016, p.
 234).

 The problem with loaded activation exercises is much the same as with any bodybuilding exercise: specificity.
 Now, there is some empirical evidence that Barbell Hip Thrusts transfer better than Barbell Front Squats to 10- and 20-meter sprints while Front Squats transfer better to jumping performance.
-But the issue of activating sleepy glutes is not the same for athletes and for regular Janes and Joes: athletes would want their glutes to assist with performance while regular Janes and Joes would merely want it to work the way it should.
+But the issue of activating sleepy glutes is not the same for athletes and for regular Janes and Joes: athletes would want their glutes to assist with performance while regular Janes and Joes would merely want them to work the way they should.

 Still, we can take a hint from the Barbell Hip Thrust study and in particular the hypothesized mechanism whereby they transfer better than Front Squats to running performance.
 Dubbed by the authors ‘Force Vector Theory’, the hypothesis is, in a nutshell, that Barbell Hip Thrusts share a force vector with the horizontal component of running, while Front Squats don’t (and symmetrically, Front Squats share a vertical force vector with jumping while Hip Thrusts don’t).